Received wisdom says that if you love something, you should let it go. The question in hiring is: Should you let it come back?

 5. Address their boomerang status during final interviews

-- What’s changed since you last employed them, and why do they want to come back
+Ask boomerang employees what’s changed since you last employed them and why they want to come back

 6. Don’t cut corners: Reboard boomerang employees